-These accounts were approved by the Joint Committee on 28th June 2012 and were subject to minor amendments as noted on page 63.
+These accounts were approved by resolution of the Joint Committee on 19th June 2013 and were subject to a number of minor amendments as noted on page 55.

 The Chief Financial Officer's Responsibilities

 Under Regulation 4(1) of the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2006, the Chief Financial Officer is responsible for the preparation of the Joint Committee's Statement of Accounts in the form directed by the Department of the Environment.